 The managers consistently express fears that if they allow employees to permanently or occasionally work at home, they will have no way to monitor whether or not they are working.
 Others suggest they just don’t want to be bothered with learning new ways to handle employees who work away from their line of vision.

-Let us know your thoughts about workplace flexibility and if it is an integral part of improved productivity and happiness at work.
+Let us know your thoughts about workplace flexibility and if it is an integral part of improved productivity and happiness at work and mobile apps communication.